vb64/django.admin.filters/README.md

 ## MultiChoice filter

+For model fields of type `CharField` or `IntegerField` defined using the `choices` parameter (for example, the 'status' field in the `Log` model), you can use the MultiChoice filter.
+Values  of the parameter `choices` will be displayed as checkboxes.

 To use MultiChoice filter, you need to specify them in the `admin.py` file in the `list_filter` attribute of the corresponding class.

 ```python